DarrylKilzer/bug-logger/readme.md

 `/bugs`: Creates a new bug

-`/bugs/:id/notes`: Adds a new note to the bug. *This can only be done if bug is open*
+`/notes`: Adds a new note to the bug.

 Put